Tommy Butler: Buster Edwards

 Buster had prepared a written statement which claimed that he had no part in the robbery but that he had been offered money to assist Jimmy White in cleaning up Leatherslade Farm.
 After Williams read the statement, Edwards signed it.
 He also claimed the Peta Fordham book was 'full of childish lies'.
 Upon his capture, he had only around £2,000 left of the money (half in a Swiss account and half with wife June).
 He was dramatically thinner than prior to the robbery and was unrecognisable to most of the Flying Squad.
 At 3.00am Butler arrived to question Edwards.

 There was a two-day trial at Nottingham Assizes on 8 and 9 December 1966, where Justice Milmo found Edwards was guilty of conspiracy to rob and robbery, and was sentenced to twelve years on the first count and 15 years on the second count, to be served concurrently.
 Serving 15 years was three times what Buster had hoped for, but 3 years less than White and half what the other robbers had got.

 There was public controversy over the failure of authorities to recover much of the money.
 In response to this, Frank Williams through his extensive contacts in the South London underworld tried to encourage the remaining robbers to surrender and get reduced sentences in return for also surrendering their share of the money.
 The remaining robbers were managing to stay one step ahead of the police and were largely out of the country.

 In his book No Fixed Address, Frank Williams stated that some difficulty had come his way over the negotiations, even though he had kept Tommy Butler informed, and he had said he was keeping Ernie Millen informed.
 After visiting Butler on his deathbed however, Millen confirmed that Butler had never told him about them.
 Williams had hoped to secure his promotion to head the Flying Squad, through the careful negotiation of Edwards' surrender.
 This was not the case however, particularly as there was no large sum of money now left for Edwards to return with.
 The lighter sentence greatly annoyed his superiors, who considered Williams unsuitable to succeed Butler when he retired.

 Postponing retirement

 Butler was still keen to pursue the robbers, but at 55 years old he would need to postpone his retirement to do so.
 After his success in securing Jimmy White and Buster Edwards, Tommy Butler got Metropolitan Police Commissioner, Sir Joseph Simpson to suspend his retirement on his 55th birthday.
-This was because he was fanatical about continuing to lead the hunt for the remaining robbers.
 After Butler's suspension of retirement, in early 1968, Frank Williams gave up trying to head the Flying Squad and moved to Scotland Yard's Murder Squad; he retired in February 1971 and became the Security Superintendent for Europe and the Middle East for Qantas.
 Butler's diligence paid off for him when he arrested Charlie Wilson in the town of Rigaud, Quebec, Canada on 25 January 1968.